 The Commission would like to extend a sincere thank you to all who helped make this possible and we hope to see you out there soon!

 The Barkley Property includes wooded uplands, Nilus Brook, and the Grist Mill Pond.
 The property is a highly-ranked wildlife corridor and habitat and it is part of Hampton’s Aquifer Protection Zone.

-The Barkley Family had many options with their 22 acre plot of undeveloped land on North Shore Road, but thanks to their generosity and their dedication to conservation and environmental integrity, the Hampton Conservation Commission is in the process of obtaining this stunning plot of open space and conserving it forever with a conservation easement.
+The Barkley Family had many options with their 22 acre plot of undeveloped land on North Shore Road, but thanks to their generosity and their dedication to conservation and environmental integrity, this land will be protected forever.

 What is the Barkley Property like?

 This property checks off all of the boxes of ecological value.
 It includes part of Nilus Brook and the Grist Mill Pond as well as wooded upland.
 The full property is a significant regional wildlife corridor, as identified by The Nature Conservancy through the Connect the Coast project.
 In Hampton, only 17% of the identified wildlife corridors and prioritized habitat blocks are conserved.
 The New Hampshire Fish and Game’s Wildlife Action Plan identified portions of the Barkley property as a Highest Ranked Habitat in the Biological Region and includes some Supporting Landscapes.